 Rancidity (mutation into an unpleasant sensory experience)

-As already mentioned, phase 1 and 2 start at the same time (perhaps Degassing begins shortly before as, already during roasting, the Gas is created and begins to "push to escape out of the bean").
+As already mentioned, phase 1 and 2 start at the same time (perhaps Degassing begins shortly before as, already during roasting, the Gas is created and begins to "push to escape out of the grain").

 Why is degassing (gas) so important?